2023 Investing Opportunities Pandemic Recovery

-In the last year, the explosive mix of the pandemic, lockdowns, government stimulus and vaccine rollouts has had a unique and surprising impact on the world’s financial markets.
-With high expectations of a global recovery in 2021, investing during coronavirus and the recovery is presenting some very interesting opportunities.
+Pandemics, lockdowns, government stimulus and vaccine rollouts have had a unique and surprising impact on the world’s financial markets.
+With high expectations of a global recovery in 2023, investing during this time may present some interesting opportunities.

 In fact, many analysts are forecasting the strongest global recovery in a decade to play out this year, with some markets entering a once in a lifetime supercycle as we enter the post-recession recovery phase.